 Ladenburg Thalmann Financial Services Inc. and its affiliates, which include Ladenburg Thalmann & Co.
 Inc., Securities America, Inc., Triad Advisors, Inc., Securities Service Network, Inc., Investacorp, Inc. and KMS Financial Services, Inc., (together “Ladenburg Thalmann”), and their representatives receive revenue on the products and services you purchase from several sources.
 These sources include fees and charges you pay and other arrangements we have in place with affiliated and non-affiliated entities including: sales charges; commissions; periodic fees; periodic expenses paid from product assets such as 12b-1 fees from mutual funds and the funds available in variable annuities; financial planning and advisory service fees; a portion of the organization and offering fees and expenses for REITs, limited partnerships and other nonpublic securities offerings.

-Ladenburg Thalmann receives compensation from mutual funds and variable product sponsors available to you through our representatives.
-These payments may include:
+Ladenburg Thalmann receives compensation from certain mutual funds and variable product sponsors available to you through our representatives.
+For commission-based products, these payments include:

 - sales charges (sometimes called loads); and